Gus Malzahn: Florida State

 Malzahn resigned as the head coach at UCF on November 30, 2024, to become the new offensive coordinator at Florida State.
+Despite a 5–7 record in the 2025 season, Malzahn had the Seminoles ranked third in the conference in points per game.

+Retirement

+On February 2, 2026, Malzahn announced his retirement from coaching.

 Offensive philosophy

 One of the most innovative offensive minds in football, Malzahn's is known for his hurry-up offense, an offensive philosophy that does not utilize a huddle.
 In January 2003, he published a book and instructional video titled Hurry Up No Huddle – An Offensive Philosophy (ISBN 9781585186549).
 A majority of college football programs have adopted this no-huddle, up-tempo offensive philosophy.
 Several National Football League teams adopted some of Malzahn's offensive strategies.

 Coaching tree

 Malzahn is from the Houston Nutt coaching tree.
-Hiring Malzahn as offensive coordinator was a huge risk for Coach Nutt, as Malzahn, although one of the most dominant high school coaches, had never coached at the college level.
-However, Malzahn quickly became one of the winningest coaches and most known for his hurry up-no huddle offenses.
+Coach Nutt took a huge risk hiring Malzahn as offense coordinator because, despite being one of the most dominant high school coaches, he had never coached at the college level.
+Despite this, Malzahn quickly became one of the winningest coaches, known for his hurry-up, no-huddle offense.